 Supervisory Assistants for the lunchtime period are made aware of the procedures to follow for any misbehaviour and are provided with advice on strategies to adopt to encourage positive behaviours and discourage negative behaviours.
-The Head teacher will provide them with a termly update as required, in response to emerging issues.
+The Head teacher will provide them with regular updates as required, in response to emerging issues.